My Life in Rugby: Alex Brown – former Bristol, Gloucester and England lock

 I loved studying the lineout, that was probably what I enjoyed most and he pretty much allowed me to run it myself.

-My move from Gloucester changed things with regards to England as well.
+My move from Gloucester changed things with regards to as well.
 It was never really on the cards at Bristol but once I moved to Kingsholm I was on the radar.

 But when I look back I guess the injuries at the wrong time played a part.
 Still I’m not the only one in that position, just look at James Simpson-Daniel for someone who could have won many more caps.